-The California Department of Fish and Wildlife (CDFW) received a NOP for an Environmental Impact Report (EIR) from Kern County, as Lead Agency, for the Project pursuant the California Environmental Quality Act (CEQA) and CEQA Guidelines.
+The California Department of Fish and Wildlife (CDFW) received a NOP for an Environmental Impact Report (EIR) from Kern County, as Lead Agency, for the Project pursuant the California Environmental Quality Act (CEQA) and CEQA Guidelines.1

 Thank you for the opportunity to provide comments and recommendations regarding those activities involved in the Project that may affect California fish and wildlife.
 Likewise, CDFW appreciates the opportunity to provide comments regarding those aspects of the Project that CDFW, by law, may be required to carry out or approve through the exercise of its own regulatory authority under the Fish and Game Code.
-While the comment period may have ended, we appreciate your consideration of our comments.
+While the comment period may have ended, CDFW would appreciate if you will still consider our comments.